Alien-Worlds/the-lore/README.md

 Kalans grip tightened slightly.
 He understood her sentiments all too well.
 We trade to survive, he replied softly.
 But survival is only a beginning.
 Our legacy must endure, even if it means facing those who would exploit us.

-## A BOND FORGED IN ICE – FLASHBACK
+## A BOND FORGED IN ICE - FLASHBACK

 Years before the destruction of Lopat, Kalan and Eskas paths had crossed in the frozen heart of their world.
 Kalan had been a young engineer then, gifted with the skills of his ancestors, working to maintain the structures that safeguarded the Lopati.
 Engineering was his familys legacy, a skill passed down over generations.
-He was known among the Lopati for his calm, calculating mind—a man who, despite his youth, preferred action over words.
+He was known among the Lopati for his calm, calculating mind-a man who, despite his youth, preferred action over words.

 Eska, by contrast, came from a family of scouts and warriors, tasked with braving the hostile depths of Lopats ice caverns.
 Her role had been one of protection; her training had been rigorous, preparing her for swift defense against the harsh unknown.
 Eska had grown into a fierce warrior, often taking on challenges that others shied away from.
-Her fiery spirit, sharp instincts, and absolute loyalty had become her trademarks—and these qualities often drew admiration and fear in equal measure from her peers.
+Her fiery spirit, sharp instincts, and absolute loyalty had become her trademarks-and these qualities often drew admiration and fear in equal measure from her peers.

 Their fateful meeting occurred on a mission to one of Lopats deepest methane-rich caverns, where geothermal energy could be tapped.
 Both Kalan and Eska knew the risks: these ancient caves were susceptible to ice shifts and methane surges.
 Kalan had been tasked with surveying the energy field, while Eska and her team provided protection.